I love learning.

 I developed the “five fitnesses” – mental, physical, civic, spiritual, and technological — as a way to categorize and account for the capacities graduates need to thrive as global citizens.

 In 2011, I began sharing my approach to teaching by introducing “The Open Source School” as a conceptual model at the Institute for the Future in Palo Alto, CA. Since then, I’ve presented Open-Source Learning concepts and use cases at gatherings such as the MacArthur Foundation Digital Media & Learning Conference, the Connected Learning Summit at M.I.T., the Annual Conference of the Royal Geographical Society in London, the Computer Users in Education conference, The O’Reilly Open Source Conference, TEDxUCLA, and others.

 Today I am learning out loud more than ever.
 It’s exciting to see the positive impact Open-Source Learning has with my family, my students, and the people with whom I’m so fortunate to work.
 I love sharing principles, strategies, and practices that teachers, employers, families, and communities can use to create positive change and achieve value through learning.
-I’ve written a book on Open-Source Learning that will be published by Rowman & Littlefield in the coming months.
+I’ve written ACADEMY OF ONE, a book on Open-Source Learning that I hope will raise awareness and start conversations.
 And I continue refining and sharing my own practice.
 In addition to speaking, consulting, and helping others apply Open-Source Learning, I still walk the walk in my service to students at one of California’s oldest high schools.